CJStahl1086/lc_county_water_district/README.md

 research_ArcGIS_visualization - Visualization distrubution and spatial data of surface water levels in the county

-dlcleaning_function.ipynb- Creating cleaning fuction tp clean and analyze raw data from a device used to measure stream flow in the county
+dlcleaning_function.ipynb- Creating cleaning fuction to clean and analyze raw data from a device used to measure stream flow in the county

 dldischarge_merge_clean.ipynb - Creating and merging datalogger data to compare to manually collected data.